US trade delegation visiting India next week to resolve sticky trade issues

 Commerce Minister Piyush Goyal is also likely to travel to Washington in the next few weeks as part of a larger bilateral engagement to thrash out the differences between the two sides on tariffs, they said.

-As a retaliatory measure, India also announced raising tariffs on 29 goods imported from the US.

-The US delegation is visiting India next month to thrash out sticky issues, sources said.
+The American delegation is visiting India next month to thrash out sticky issues, the sources said.

-When asked about friction between the two countries on the tariff issue, Spokesperson in the Ministry of External Affairs Raveesh Kumar said the broad trajectory of Indo-US ties remained positive.
+When asked about friction between the two countries on the tariff issue, Raveesh Kumar, spokesperson in the Ministry of External Affairs, said the broad trajectory of Indo-US ties remained positive.

 "The discussion between Prime Minister Modi and US President Donald Trump in Osaka was very open and productive," he said, adding there was bound to be certain differences in any multi-dimensional relationship.